MarcBoule/OnelabModels/ShellAndKelvin/README.md

 ### Meshing

 The meshing is kept as simple as possible and is generally uniform.
-In the interior region it is identical in both the Shell and Kelvin cases.
-In the exterior region, the mesh becomes coarser near the outer boundary in the Shell case, while it is kept uniform in the Kelvin case.
+In the interior region it is identical in both the shell and Kelvin cases.
+In the exterior region, the mesh becomes coarser near the outer boundary in the shell case, while it is kept uniform in the Kelvin case.
 This is done in order to keep the number of degrees of freedom generally comparable between both cases.
 The mesh size is also automatically doubled for second order simulations, when compared to first order simulations.

 ### Number of integration points

-An option is provided to study the effect of the number of integration points used in the Integration object in the GetDP simulation code.
+An option is provided in each simulation to study the effect of the number of integration points used in the Integration object in the GetDP code.

 When the "Min num of integration pts" option is checked, the theoretical minimum number of points is used.
 For first order simulations, triangles and tetrahedra can be properly integrated with a single point, while for second order simulations, three points are needed for triangles and four points are needed for tetrahedra.
-The results shown below show, interestingly, that the choice of points can have a non-negligible effect in some cases.
+Interestingly, the results below show that the choice of points can have a non-negligible effect in some cases.

-When the "Min num of integration pts" option is not checked, the number of points correspond to those given in the `Lib_Elasticity_u.pro` template that is bundled with GetDP.
+When the "Min num of integration pts" option is not checked, the numbers of points correspond to those given in the `Lib_Elasticity_u.pro` template that is bundled with GetDP.

 ### Second order elements

 When the "2nd order elements" option is checked, both second order geometrical elements are used, as well as second order interpolation basis functions.
 The only visible effect of this parameter in the models is in the `.geo` files, since for Form0 spaces the `BF_Node_2E` basis functions are automatically added in GetDP (and thus are not explicitly visible in the `.pro` files).

+## Test cases

 <a id="3Dsperical"></a>
-## 3D Spherical
+### 3D Spherical

-3D model of the capacitance of a single sphere (with respect to infinity), with the Shell (pictured) and Kelvin transformations.
+3D model of the capacitance of a single sphere (with respect to infinity), with the shell (pictured) and Kelvin transformations.

 ![IM](img/3Dspherical.jpg)

-Relative difference in the capacitance of the simulation compared to the analytical calculation:
+Relative difference in the capacitance of the simulation, when compared to the analytical calculation:

 | Order:	| Transform:	| Num int pts:	| 			| Dofs:	|
 | ---- | ---- | ---- | ---- | ---- |